DA: 4-year-old girl abducted, sexually assaulted; tells police 'a monster took me'

 The suspect is identified as 35-year-old Humberto Guzman-Garcia, who has a last known address in the 300 block of Lake Road in Avondale.

-According to District Attorney Tom Hogan, Guzman-Garcia knocked on the front door of the victim's Avondale home around 3:30 a.m. on Sunday, June 10.
+According to District Attorney Tom Hogan, Guzman-Garcia randomly knocked on the front door of the victim's Avondale apartment around 3:30 a.m. on Sunday, June 10.

-The girl opened the door, and that's when Guzman-Garcia allegedly grabbed her and took her outside and behind a shed.
+The child opened the door slightly and detectives say Guzman-Garcia allegedly flipped the upper latch and snatched the child as her parents slept.

-The child's parents noticed she was not in her bedroom and her father went outside to look for her, only to find his daughter being sexually assaulted behind that shed, Hogan said.
+However, her parents soon noticed she was not in her bedroom and her father went outside to look for her, only to find his daughter being sexually assaulted behind a shed, Hogan said.

 The child reportedly told investigators, "A monster took me."